tangwenq/microbial-data/workflow_ordination.md

 ## Example

-It should be noted that the following code spend much time to run the result and we can speed up computations by enabling parallelization for `gllvm` with the following code:
+It should be noted that the following code takes considerable time to run, and we can speed up computations by enabling parallelization for `gllvm` with the following command:
-`TMB::openmp(n = parallel::detectCores() - 1, autopar = TRUE, DLL = "gllvm")`
+`TMB::openmp(n = parallel::detectCores() - 1, autopar = TRUE, DLL = "gllvm")`.
-This code should be executed before fitting the model with `gllvm()`.
-However, due to randomness, the final results may differ slightly from those presented here.
-Additionally, since the `gllvm` package on GitHub is continuously updated, using the latest version installed via `devtools::install_github("JenniNiku/gllvm")` may also lead to slightly different results.
-Nevertheless, these differences will not be substantial.
+This command should be executed before fitting the model with `gllvm()`.However, due to the algorithmic nature of the methods used, enabling parallelization or using different versions that might initialize parameters differently can lead to slight variations in the final results.
+Additionally, as the `gllvm` package on GitHub is continuously updated, installing the latest version via `devtools::install_github("JenniNiku/gllvm")` may also introduce minor differences.
+Despite these small variations, the overall results and conclusions will remain consistent.

 To fit the model: